BinnieJoe/Humanoid-Motion-Control/README.md

 # Humanoid Robot Object Recognition and Response
-This can detect objects in real time from a webcam, have the robot act according to the detected object, and implement a function to notify by voice.
+This system is designed to detect objects in real time using a webcam, allowing the robot to act according to the detected objects.
+The object detection model used is YOLOv5s, which enables fast and accurate detection, while a Logitech webcam captures the live video feed.
+The GUI is implemented using PyQt, which allows users to visually observe the results of the object detection.
+Through the GUI, users can see the location and type of detected objects in real time and simulate how the robot’s behavior changes based on each object.
+To control the robot's movements, code was first written for the Arduino board, allowing the robot to perform specific actions (e.g., moving, turning, grabbing, etc.) when an object is recognized.
+This system integrates object detection and robot control, enabling the robot to automatically respond to recognized objects.
+With this setup, users can intuitively experience how the robot behaves based on real-time object detection and explore various applications through the convergence of object recognition technology and robotic control.

 ## Writing for webcam.py continued in the Webcam_NativeApp repository..
     Use PySide6 instead of PyQt5.